geoserver/geoserver-history/doc/developer/source/policies/community-modules.rst

    Every core and extension module requires a module maintainer.
 The job of the maintainer is to fix bugs and address issues which arise with the module.
 If a community module is promoted and the maintainer "drops off", the module is in danger of being demoted back to community status.
-See :ref:`demoting` for more details.

 #. **The module is considered "stable" by the majority of the PSC**